syphon-org/syphon/readme.md

 ## main long term goals
-- [ ] peer-to-peer messaging through a locally running server on the client
+- [ ] peer-to-peer messaging through a locally run server on the client
 - [ ] allow transfering data from one homeserver to another, or from local to remote servers
 - [ ] desktop clients meet parity with mobile
 - [ ] cli client using ncurses and the same redux store contained here (common)

 ## getting started
 You may notice Syphon does not look very dart-y (for example, no \_private variable declarations, or using redux instead of provider) in an effort to reduce the learning curve from other languages or platforms.
-The faster we can get people to contributing, the easier it will be to create and maintain tools to pivot others from products that can or do exploit the user.
+The faster we can get people contributing, the easier it will be to create and maintain tools to pivot others from products that exploit the user.

 ### state management
 - [Redux Tutorial](https://www.netguru.com/codestories/-implement-redux-with-flutter-app)